 You have a number of options to identify your voters for a get out the vote operation.

-The most straightforward is to use Ecanvasser’s dedicated 5 Star Reception Rating.
-You could opt for the following guideline or key:
+The most straightforward is to use Ecanvasser’s political campaign software you could opt for the following guideline or key:

 5 - Strong Supporter*